➡ Top alternatives to Finasteride for treating hair loss are hair transplants, stem cell injections, minoxidil and PRP injections.

 ➡️ Speaking of stress, that is another reason entirely that you can avoid with an orderly lifestyle to prevent hair loss.
 According to a study, researchers have found a direct link between hair loss and stress levels, as high amounts of continuous pressure from non-released stress increase hair loss.
 So, regular exercise allows you to minimize your mental stress and protects your hair’s health in the long term.
 And similarly, managing any type of stress levels altogether also prevents you from having dangerous examples such as a lack of sleep or physical cases such as oxidative stress.
 As these are connected to triggering hair loss, according to studies, your lifestyle will be the direct factor in deciding whether your hair loss continues or ends with shining hair appearing instead.

-We know that asking you to completely change your habits and adapt to a new, healthier style is a significant thing.
+I know that asking you to completely change your habits and adapt to a new, healthier style is significant.
 It is not easy to make changes in a single day.

-Therefore, we suggest making small changes over time, such as trying to sort your sleep schedule if you suffer from a lack of sleep, as it can directly affect your hair’s health as well.
+Therefore, I suggest making small changes over time, such as trying to sort your sleep schedule if you suffer from a lack of sleep, as it can also directly affect your hair’s health.

 When you see the benefits appearing over time, you can continue making minor changes to maintain this lifestyle and improve your hair’s health.